carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-Since adding an `observe` declaration only adds external implementations of
+Since adding an `observe` declaration only adds non-extending implementations of
 interfaces to generic types, they may be added without breaking existing code.

 ## Other constraints as facet types